IBM-Bluemix-Docs/certificate-manager/managing-certificates.md

 {: shortdesc}

 * To search for a certificate name, domain, or issuer, start to type your term into the search bar and press **Enter**.
+* To search for an exact value, enclose your search term with double-quotes.
 * To view all of your certificates, click the **X** icon in the search bar.

 ## Downloading certificates